-- 1. Select a rule on the Segmentation Rulesets page. - 2.
-Click the Edit button and select Add Note. - 3.
+- 1. Select a rule on the Rulesets page. - 2.
+Open the drop-down list after the Edit icon and select Add Note.
 Enter the note in the drop-down entry field that appears.
-You can enter up to 255 characters - 4.
+You can enter up to 255 characters. - 3.
 Click Save.
 You must provision the changes to confirm the note.